Virginia Drug Addiction and Treatment

 Virginia Meth Addiction Problem

 Consider Galax, Virginia.
 It’s a small, picturesque town in Southwestern Virginia.
 Fewer than 7000 people live in this town and in the surrounding area.
 A stroll down Main Street takes you by coffee shops, antique and gift stores, a smokehouse and a deli.
-In front of the deli, three people are playing music: a guitar, a banjo and a big bass viol.
+In front of the deli, three people are playing music: a guitar, a banjo, and a big bass viol.
 The town nestles in the middle of a crooked patchwork of woods and farmlands.
 An All-American small town - one that is inexplicably in the middle of a methamphetamine epidemic.
 Civic leaders have joined the Police Chief in appealing to federal agencies for assistance in stamping out the meth epidemic.

 Unfortunately, Galax is not alone with this meth addiction problem.
 The whole Shenandoah Valley shares the problem.
 This is the area many people flock to for the gorgeous Fall colors.
 The valley stretches nearly to the Maryland border to the north and almost to Roanoke in the south.

-And also unfortunately, meth is not the only severe drug problem being experienced in the state.
+And also, unfortunately, meth is not the only severe drug problem being experienced in the state.

-High Intensity Drug Trafficking Area in Virgiania
+High-Intensity Drug Trafficking Area in Virginia

-The federal government has designated two parts of Virginia as a High Intensity Drug Trafficking Area (HIDTA).
+The federal government has designated two parts of Virginia as a High-Intensity Drug Trafficking Area (HIDTA).
 Northern Virginia cities such as Alexandria, Fairfax, Manassas and the counties around Richmond are included in Virginia’s HIDTA.

 These areas have additional task forces assigned to them for the purposes of determining trends and how these trends can be countered.
 (Galax is asking to be included in the HIDTA.)